RandomSearch18/rusty_man_computer/README.md

 rmc_assemble my_program.lmc --output my_program.bin
 ```

-Then you can run the program in a similar way to the examples above, e.g.
+Then you can run the program in a similar way to the demos above, e.g.

 ```bash
 rusty-man-computer --ram my_program.bin